 This program, which is open to any resident and includes a $100/month scholarship, challenges participants to consider the value of paid work compared to the value of work “donated” for the betterment of society (volunteer work).
 Future Focus participants are also encouraged to discuss personal finances and the relationship between money and values.

 Fill out the contact form at the bottom of the page to get in touch regarding this program.

 Badger Faith and Service Corps

 Looking for an internship?
 This program places participants in a year-long, part-time internship with a local faith-based organization, where they gain practical, hands-on work experience and mentoring.
-Program participants, who together form the Badger Service Corps cohort, meet regularly to reflect on their internship experiences and to discuss how their values, strengths, personalities and faith will inform their future plans.
+Program participants, who together form the Badger Service Corps cohort, meet regularly with Future Focus program to reflect on their internship experiences and to discuss how their values, strengths, personalities and faith will inform their future plans.
 Pres House staff facilitate discussion sessions and plan programs and activities for participants that enhance and complement their internship experience.

 Internship Opportunities for 2018-19

 Submit resume & cover letter to firstname.lastname@example.org